“The Earth does not belong to us: we belong to the Earth.”

 Our reserve is typical of the Little Karoo, somewhat arid-looking at first glance but home to a vast number of species who thrive in this very sensitive region.
 The whole reserve is situated in a critical bio-diversity area (CBA) recognised for its importance as a remaining natural corridor, and thus needs to be carefully managed to limit the impact of eco-tourism.

 The low-rainfall, sensitive vegetation and seasonal grasses cannot sustain large herds of grazers and so careful management is needed to preserve the veld.
 Our reserve is game-fenced and stocked with Eland, Oryx, Kudu, Springbok, Wildebeest, Cape Rhebok and endemic species such as klip springer, duiker.
-We are shortly hoping to introduce Giraffe, Cape Mountain Zebra and Red Hartebeest.

 The Cape Floral Kingdom is the smallest, yet richest plant kingdom on earth.
 It has earned international recognition as a global biodiversity hotspot.
 It is also South Africa’s newest World Heritage Site.